 ACCT-491.
 Internship.
-Variable credit.
+1-8 credits.

 Internship experience within the accounting field.
-Prerequisite: minimum 2.7 GPA in major and overall, 75 semesters hours completed by start of internship, completion of the accounting courses on which the internship is based with a minimum C grade, learning 18 objectives approved by accounting professor and on-site supervision by a business-level employee.
+Prerequisite: minimum 2.7 GPA in major and overall, 75 credits completed by start of internship, completion of the accounting courses on which the internship is based with a minimum C grade, learning 18 objectives approved by accounting professor and on-site supervision by a business-level employee.
 Offered as required.

 ACCT-499.
 Honors Thesis/Project.
-Variable credit.
+1-8 credits